ESC to close

 Understanding the Schema Response

-The metadata endpoint acts as a programmatic dictionary for the screener.
-Use it to populate your UI filters or validate user inputs before sending a POST request.
+The metadata endpoint acts as a programmatic data dictionary for the screener.
+Use it to populate filter dropdowns, validate user inputs, or drive a query builder UI before sending a POST request.

-• metric_full: The exact string required for your conditions and preferred_columns payload parameters.
+metric_full The exact string to use in your conditions and preferred_columns payload.
+Must match character-for-character.

 Sample Schema Response